mhartl/git-utils/README.md

 This repo contains some Git utility scripts.
 The highlights are `git open`, `git pull-request`, `git push-branch`, and `git undo`, which you’ll never understand how you did without.

-The commands are especially useful when combined with [pivotal-github](https://github.com/mhartl/pivotal-github) gem (which, despite its name, also works with Bitbucket).

 The `git-utils` used to be pure Bash scripts, but they are now available as a Ruby gem, both because Ruby is more powerful than bash and because now `git-utils` can be included more easily as a dependency for the [pivotal-github](https://github.com/mhartl/pivotal-github/) gem.
 As a result, installation is easy if you have RubyGems installed:

     gem install git-utils